Policy 103: The University's Mission, Purpose and Functions

 Utah State University integrates teaching, research, extension, and service to meet its unique role as Utah's land-grant university.
 Students are the focus of the University as they seek intellectual, personal, and cultural development.

-The mission of Utah State University is to provide high quality undergraduate and graduate instruction, excellent general education, and specialized academic and professional degree programs.
-USU is committed to preparing students to serve the people of Utah, the nation, and the world.
+Utah State University strives to provide high quality undergraduate and graduate instruction, excellent general education, and specialized academic and professional degree programs.
+The University is committed to preparing students to serve the people of Utah, the nation, and the world.

-USU provides nationally and internationally acclaimed programs of basic and applied research.
-USU engages in research to further the quest for knowledge and to help society meet its scientific, technological, environmental, economic, and social challenges.
+Utah State University strives to provide nationally and internationally acclaimed programs of basic and applied research.
+The University engages in research to further the quest for knowledge and to help society meet its scientific, technological, environmental, economic, and social challenges.

 Outreach to Utah's citizens through extension and service programs is central to the University's mission.
 The University's outreach programs provide to individuals, communities, institutions, and industries throughout the state, services that help improve technology, the environment, and quality of life.